AngeloFrangione/libospl-deprecated/README.md

-# LIBOSPL - Open Source Photo Library
+# libospl - Open Source Photo Library
 ----------------------------------------
 ### OSP what?
 OSPL is a opensource and multiplateform photo library management that can be used to store and sort all your pictures.